Phosphatidylinositol and Related Phosphoinositides

 In the plasma membrane, PI(4)P can support the ion channels, and it contributes to the anchoring of proteins with polybasic domains, although it is not utilized for synthesis of PI(4,5)P2 in this membrane.
 PI(4)P derived from PI(4,5)P2 in the membrane of primary cilia in the retina is necessary for vision.
 It has an influence on the progression of many diseases, including virus replication, cancer and various inflammatory diseases, and inhibitors of PI4-kinase are under study for their therapeutic potential.

-Phosphatidylinositol 5-phosphate, the properties of which have taken longer to unravel because of the difficulties of separation of this isomer, is involved in osmoregulation both in plants and animals.
-While it is the least abundant phosphatidylinositol monophosphate, it is involved in signalling at the nucleus and in the cytoplasm, modulating cellular responses to various stresses, hormones and growth factors.
-It has been linked to such cellular processes as actin remodelling, vesicle trafficking, metabolic homeostasis and apoptosis/cell survival
+Phosphatidylinositol 5-phosphate, the properties of which have taken longer to unravel because of the difficulties of separation of this isomer, is part of the mechanism for osmoregulation both in plants and animals.
+While it is the least abundant phosphatidylinositol monophosphate, it takes part in signalling at the nucleus and in the cytoplasm, modulating cellular responses to various stresses, hormones and growth factors.
+It has been linked to such cellular processes as actin remodelling, vesicle trafficking, metabolic homeostasis and apoptosis/cell survival.

 Phosphatidylinositol 4,5-bisphosphate (PI(4,5)P2) is found primarily in the inner leaflet of the plasma membrane, where it may define membrane identity in eukaryotic cells, although it is present in endosomes, the endoplasmic reticulum and nucleus in small amounts.
 It is crucial for the maintenance of epithelial characteristics and provides the cell-cell adhesion that maintains the integrity of multicellular organisms.
 Because of its large head group and multivalent negative charge, PI(4,5)P2 has been described as an "electrostatic beacon" that interacts in various ways with membrane proteins, other lipids and cellular cations.
-In consequence and despite its relatively low concentration, it is a regulator of innumerable events at the plasma membrane, including cell adhesion and motility, vesicle endocytosis and exocytosis, and the operation of ion channels for potassium, calcium and sodium, where it appears to be an obligatory factor by activating appropriate proteins; its hydrolysis by phospholipase C opposes this effect.
+In consequence and despite its relatively low concentration, it is a regulator of innumerable events at the plasma membrane, including cell adhesion and motility, vesicle endocytosis and exocytosis, and the operation of ion channels for potassium, calcium and sodium, where it appears to be an obligatory factor by its interactions with appropriate proteins; its hydrolysis by phospholipase C acts in opposition to this.
 An intriguing proposal is that PI(4,5)P2 is not so much a signalling molecule but rather serves as a selective cofactor for cellular processes at the plasma membrane where it is a ‘master regulator’.

 PI(4,5)P2 interacts with cationic residues of hundreds of proteins in concert with cholesterol to form localized membrane domains that differ from the sphingolipid-enriched rafts.
-Although its absolute concentration is relatively low (if higher than other phosphoinositide species), it is able to magnify its effects by forming clusters in which the headgroups are linked by bridges of multivalent cations such as Ca2+ and Mg2+ and by binding to proteins.
-Together with its diacylglycerol metabolites, it is involved in vesicle formation in membranes, and a major route for internalization of cell surface proteins such as transferrin is the clathrin-coated vesicle pathway in which it binds to the machinery involved in the membrane, increasing the number of clathrin-coated pits and permitting internalization of proteins.
+Although its absolute concentration is relatively low (if higher than other phosphoinositide species), it can to magnify its influence by forming clusters in which the headgroups are linked by bridges of multivalent cations such as Ca2+ and Mg2+ and by binding to proteins.
+Together with its diacylglycerol metabolites, it assists in vesicle formation in membranes, and a major route for internalization of cell surface proteins such as transferrin is the clathrin-coated vesicle pathway in which it binds to the relevant proteins in the membrane, increasing the number of clathrin-coated pits and permitting internalization of proteins.
 It operates in a similar way in caveolae, where it is concentrated at the rim.

-Scottish thistleThrough its attachment to the apical plasma membrane, phosphatidylinositol 4,5-bisphosphate is intimately involved in the development of the actin cytoskeleton and thereby controls cell shape, motility, division and many other processes.
-It binds to effectors such as vinculin, a membrane-cytoskeletal protein that is involved in linkage of integrin adhesion molecules to the actin cytoskeleton, and dysregulation has been implicated in the migration and metastasis of tumour cells.
+Scottish thistleThrough its attachment to the apical plasma membrane, phosphatidylinositol 4,5-bisphosphate has a key role in the development of the actin cytoskeleton and thereby controls cell shape, motility, division and many other processes.
+It binds to effectors such as vinculin, a membrane-cytoskeletal protein that links integrin adhesion molecules to the actin cytoskeleton, and dysregulation has been implicated in the migration and metastasis of tumour cells.
 In yeasts, it appears that the presence of stearic acid in position sn-1 of the molecule is essential for this purpose.
-In the cell nucleus, as well as being a precursor for further signalling molecules, PI(4,5)P2 is believed to be involved in maintaining chromatin, the complex combination of DNA, RNA and protein that makes up chromosomes, in its transcriptionally optimum conformation, and it has a role in gene transcription and in the modulation of RNA polymerase.
+In the cell nucleus, as well as being a precursor for further signalling molecules, PI(4,5)P2 is believed to assist in maintaining chromatin, the complex combination of DNA, RNA and protein that makes up chromosomes, in its transcriptionally optimum conformation, and it has a role in gene transcription and in the modulation of RNA polymerase.

 PI(4,5)P2 is a cofactor for phospholipase D and so affects the cellular production of phosphatidic acid with its own signalling properties.
-Like ceramide-1-phosphate, it binds to and activates the Ca2+-dependent phospholipase A2, which generates the arachidonate for eicosanoid production.
-One molecule of phosphatidylinositol 4,5‑bisphosphate is bound to each subunit of the protein in the crystal structure of mammalian GIRK2 potassium channel, where it enables a conformational change that assists ion transport by the protein.
-It is a required cofactor for most transient receptor potential (TRP) ion channels.
+Like ceramide-1-phosphate, it interacts with the Ca2+-dependent phospholipase A2 to generate the arachidonate for eicosanoid production.
+One molecule of phosphatidylinositol 4,5‑bisphosphate is bound to each subunit of the protein in the crystal structure of the mammalian GIRK2 potassium channel, where it enables a conformational change that assists ion transport by the protein.
+It is also a cofactor for most transient receptor potential (TRP) ion channels.
 By binding to ceramide kinase, the enzyme responsible for synthesis of ceramide-1-phosphate, it has an influence on sphingolipid metabolism.
-In neurons, the endocannabinoid 2-arachidonoylglycerol is derived from PI(4,5)P2 mainly.
+In neurons, the endocannabinoid 2‑arachidonoylglycerol is derived from PI(4,5)P2 mainly.

-Perhaps, the best characterized of the phosphoinositide signalling effects from the hydrolysis of phosphatidylinositol phosphates by phospholipase C isoforms is to produce sn-1,2-diacylglycerols and inositol 3,4,5-trisphosphate (see next section), which act as second messengers.
-Only those polyunsaturated diacylglycerol species derived from PI(4,5)P2 are able to bind and activate protein kinase C (α, ε, δ) isoforms both in vitro and in vivo.
-This lipid binds strongly to these enzymes via a basic patch distal to a Ca2+ binding site that targets them selectively to the plasma membrane.
+Perhaps, the best characterized of the phosphoinositide signalling events from the hydrolysis of phosphatidylinositol phosphates by phospholipase C isoforms is to produce sn-1,2-diacylglycerols and inositol 3,4,5-trisphosphate (see next section), which act as second messengers.
+Only those polyunsaturated diacylglycerol species derived from PI(4,5)P2 are able to activate protein kinase C (α, ε, δ) isoforms both in vitro and in vivo by interaction with a basic patch distal to a Ca2+ binding site that targets them selectively to the plasma membrane.

 Via protein binding, the lipid is a component of the immune response of animal tissues to toxic bacterial lipopolysaccharides, and it is involved in the pathophysiology of the HIV virus via an interaction with the Tat protein secreted by infected cells.